-In the blink of an eye – summer vacation is over and it’s time to start gearing up for school, sports and schedules!
+In the blink of an eye – summer vacation is over and it’s time to start gearing up for back to school health and wellness!
 Whether entering 1st or 12th grade, it’s important to prepare your kids for a seamless back to school transition.
 Teaching children proper health, wellness and hygiene at a young age helps form lifelong habits that will benefit their physical and mental health!
 Below, we put together some back to school tips for the first weeks of the school year.

 Physical Exam & Immunizations